paigeweber13/fine-hardware-visualization/README.md

    in the combined digital version) has hardware counter names

 # Goals:
-"I think we have a shot at doing something other people don't do" - Dr. Saule
+"I think we have a shot at doing something other people don't do" - Dr. Saule.
+So far it seems that nothing is designed to automatically identify and visualize the architecture by socket and within the core.
+Additionally, most of these tools are not easy to use.

 Dr. Saule mentioned two ways this project will be useful
  - help better understand code and how the author can improve it